The Enchanted Wood (Faraway Tree #1): Enid Blyton’s Best First Real Chapter Book

-The book that made my 3 and half year old twins fall head over heels in love with chapter books.
+The book that made my 3 and half year old twins fall head over heels in love with chapter books - together.

 Previously we had read a couple of chapter books that they enjoyed immensely - Two Times the Fun and Three Tales of My Father's Dragon - but this was the one that closed the deal.